 The statute of limitations to file a claim for a driving while intoxicated (DWI) accident in Texas is outlined under Texas Civil Practice and Remedies Code §16.003.
-You typically have two years from the date of a collision to file a lawsuit for compensation.
+You typically have two years from the date of the collision to file a lawsuit for compensation.

 For instance, if a minor child is injured in a car accident, they could be granted additional time from the date of their eighteenth birthday to take action.
-Talking to a lawyer about your case could help you understand your financial recovery options.
+In addition, talking to a Dallas car accident lawyer about your case could help you understand your financial recovery options.

 Time passes more quickly than most people realize.
 You could lose out on the chance to pursue financial recovery if you put off filing your claim or lawsuit.
 Even if you have a strong case against the drunk driver who hurt you, your case could be thrown out if it is not filed in accordance with the state’s statute of limitations.

 If you wait a year or two to contact an insurer, they may refuse to compensate you for your damages.
 This can make the process difficult for you.
-When you contact insurers in a timely manner, they may work to resolve your case with minimal complications.
+However, when you contact insurers in a timely manner, they may work to resolve your case with minimal complications.